 I did pop the $16 for the boom scissor arm stand, just because that’s what I had back in my radio days so I’m used to it.
 Also, you want your mic about two to four inches from your mouth.
 If you use a mic stand on your desk, that's tough to accomplish.
 I position the mic so that I talk across it, not into it.
 That eliminates most of the popping, but you should also get a Pop Filter, which is just a simple screen you put in front of the mic to eliminate the popping.
 I did a couple of episodes without the pop filter, and sure enough there were a few bad pop sounds.

-Currently my über impressive recording studio consists of a card table set up in my walk-in closet.
+Previously, my über impressive recording studio consisted of a card table set up in my walk-in closet.
 All the clothes make for great sound dampening, and the closet is isolated enough from the rest of the house that the mic doesn't pick up any household sounds.
-But my son leaves for college in just a couple of weeks, and I already have plans to set up my studio in his room.
+But when my son left for college, I set up my studio in his room.
 I’m thinking of putting one of those big red “RECORDING” signs over the door.
-[UPDATE: I love my new studio!]

 When presented in this manner, creating a podcast seems like a lot of work, and it is initially.
 It took me most of a weekend to outline, record and produce my first podcast.
 But thereafter, it becomes much faster.
 As I have gained experience, my outlines have become much less detailed and the shows sound much more natural.
 (I completely scripted my first episode, and not surprisingly it sounded like I was reading.
 I then reduced it to an outline and re-recorded the show.)
 I’m down to about a five to one ratio.
 For a 30-minute podcast, it takes me about one hour to prepare, thirty minutes to record, and another hour to edit and publish.
 The prep takes some time because I have to read and summarize the cases I want to discuss, but if your topic is one where you could just talk of the top of your head, the prep time would be far less.